-- Action 31 Coordinate updates to the Tree Management on City Property policy with the Tree Protection Bylaw review process currently underway to support improved site design, boulevard tree planting standards and remedies for the unauthorized removal or damage of City trees, including scope referred to in Actions 31.1-31.2. - Action 31.1 Enable compensation to be charged for City trees based on replacement tree costs plus amenity value based on Council of Tree and Landscape Appraisers (CTLA) methods. - Action 31.2 Establish a process to permit neighbouring property owners to engage an approved contractor from the City's on-call list to prune a City tree at the owner's cost. - Action 32 Establish levels of service for urban tree assets, which could include shifting to defined pruning cycles for designated tree management zones in streets and parks. - Action 33 Establish average life expectancies for urban tree assets (residential street trees, urban centre street trees, park trees etc.) to inform life cycle costing and replacement schedules for asset management planning.
+- Action 31 Coordinate updates to the Tree Management on City Property policy to support improved remedies for the unauthorized removal or damage of City trees, including scope referred to in Actions 31.1-31.2. - Action 31.1 Enable compensation to be charged for City trees based on replacement tree costs plus valuation using Council of Tree and Landscape Appraisers (CTLA) methods. - Action 31.2 Establish a process to permit neighbouring property owners to engage an approved contractor from the City's on-call list to prune a City tree at the owner's cost. - Action 32 Establish levels of service for urban tree assets, which could include shifting to defined pruning cycles for designated tree management zones in streets and parks. - Action 33 Establish average life expectancies for urban tree assets (residential street trees, urban centre street trees, park trees etc.) to inform life cycle costing and replacement schedules for asset management planning.